*Updated June 11, 2020*

 Virtual classes allowed fearful, anxious, or even aggressive dogs to learn key foundation skills.
 In-Person group classes are not the right place for them and are not permitted – we reserve the right to make the decision to remove them from class.
 Home school them and they’ll be happier too.

-Rule Four: Three Hour Booking Window / No Makeups
+Rule Four: 15 Day Booking Window / 24 Hour Cancellation Policy

 Rule Five: Be Punctual